 CID6277

-The reference model of a device that is multi-band capable (see 10.32 Multi-band Operation) is shown in Figure 4-16b.
+The reference model of a device that is multi-band capable (see 10.32 Multi-band Operation) and that supports transparent FST is shown in Figure 4-16b.
+The reference model of a device that is multi-band capable and that supports non-transparent FST is shown in Figure 4-16c.

-Figure 4-16b –Reference model for a multi-band capable device
+Figure 4-16b –Reference model for a multi-band capable device (transparent FST)

+Figure 4-16c – Reference model for a multi-band capable device (non-transparent FST)

 Insert after the fifth paragraph

 CID6505 CID6323 CID6151